Dr Alexa Morcom

 My lab’s research focuses on recollection of events – episodic memory.
 Recollection is highly specific: people can vividly remember unique events even though they are similar to many other experiences.
 We are interested in how people retrieve relevant details, how they avoid confusion between similar memories, and how these abilities evolve in healthy ageing.
-We use fMRI and EEG brain imaging and behavioural methods in humans, combining traditional with multivariate and model-based analytic techniques.
+We use multimodal brain imaging and behavioural methods in humans, combining traditional with multivariate and model-based analytic techniques.

 Strong statistical and programming skills will be an advantage, as well as experience designing experiments in human neuroscience or psychology.
 Students on rotation will be expected to take taught courses to complement their background but will also build these skills in the lab.